 Twice nominated for a Grammy Award, Yeston’s recordings include cast albums of Nine, Titanic, Phantom, Grand Hotel, Death Takes A Holiday, The Maury Yeston Songbook, December Songs, Goya, the Film Soundtrack of Nine, "If I Tell You" -- Laura Osnes, Songs of Maury Yeston", and "Tom Sawyer -- A Ballet in Three Acts".
 Yeston also wrote the incidental music to the Broadway 2009 hit revival of “The Royal Family”, directed by Doug Hughes, and to the legendary Off Broadway premiere of “Cloud 9”, directed by Tommy Tune.

 Recently mounted for the New York stage, produced by the Roundabout Theatre, was Yeston-penned musical “Death Takes A Holiday”, with a Book by Peter Stone and Thomas Meehan.
 The show was cited by Time Magazine as #4 in their Top Ten list of plays and musicals of 2011 and was nominated for 11 Drama Desk Awards for the 2011–12 season (covering Broadway and Off-Broadway), including Best Musical, Best Music and Best Lyrics.
 October 2011 saw the premiere of Yeston’s new full-length Ballet – “Tom Sawyer” -- A Ballet in Three Acts", a symphonic work commissioned for the Kansas City Ballet to inaugurate Kansas City’s new Kauffman Center for the Performing Arts.
 Alastair Macaulay's NY Times rave review declared "this is the first all-new, entirely American three-act ballet: it is based on an American literary classic, has an original score by an American composer and was given its premiere by an American choreographer and company."
 A 2-CD recording of the entire three-act 1 hour 35 minute work, performed by The San Francisco Ballet Orchestra, was released by PS Classics in August 2013.
-Also in July 2013 the European premiere of the small Ensemble "Titanic" opened to rave reviews at the Southwark Playhouse in London, winning Broadworld UK's Award for Best Regional Production of a Musical in the UK, and Yeston's score to the new musical "The Peony Pavilion", commissioned by The People's Republic of China, is scheduled to open in Beijing later in 2014.
+Also in July 2013 the European premiere of the small Ensemble "Titanic" opened to rave reviews at the Southwark Playhouse in London, winning Broadworld UK's Award for Best Regional Production of a Musical in the UK, Whatsonstage Best Regional Production of a Musical, and swept the Offie Awards in four categories including Best Musical Production.
+The Broadway Revival of “Titanic" will berth in New York City in Fall 2014 after a short run in Toronto, produced by Fran and Barry Weissler and David Mirvish, and directed by Thom Southerland.
+Yeston's score to the new musical "The Peony Pavilion", commissioned by The People's Republic of China, is scheduled to open in Beijing later in 2014/15.

 Academia and Honors